earlytuesdaymorning/doki-doki-kawaii-dress-up-time/README.md

 # Technologies used

 Used JavaScript, HTML, and CSS to create.
-This game also used jQuery, [Rolz Dice API](https://rolz.org/help/api), and [CircleType API](https://circletype.labwire.ca/).
+This game also used jQuery, AJAX, [Rolz Dice API](https://rolz.org/help/api), and [CircleType API](https://circletype.labwire.ca/).

 # Getting Started